material-motion/material-motion/specifications/runtime/named-plans.md

 **Add/remove API**: Performers can implement an add/remove function.

->The Performer may choose not to implement this API.
+> Performers may choose not to implement this API.

-If one method is implemented, so must the other.
+If one method is implemented, the other must be implemented as well.

 Example pseudo-code:

-    protocol NamedPlanExecution {
+    protocol NamedPlanPerforming {
       function addPlanWithName(plan, name)
       function removePlanWithName(name)
     }